huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

   </div>
 </div>

 When there is more than one input IP-Adapter image, load them as a list and provide the IP-Adapter scale list.
-Each of the input IP-Adapter images here corresponds to the masks generated above.
+Each of the input IP-Adapter images here corresponds to one of the masks generated above.

 ```py
 pipeline.load_ip_adapter("h94/IP-Adapter", subfolder="sdxl_models", weight_name=["ip-adapter-plus-face_sdxl_vit-h.safetensors"])